catern/supervise/README.md

 - `signaled [signal string] (coredumped)`: The immediate child has terminated due to a signal, and dumped core.
 - `stopped [signal string]`: The immediate child has stopped due to a signal
 - `continued`: The immediate child has continued due to SIGCONT.
-- `no_children`: There are no more children (and therefore no more children can start). supervise will exit immediately after sending this.
+- `no_children`: There are no more children (and therefore no more children can start). (supervise will exit, sending `terminating`, promptly after this message.)
+- `terminating`: We have just filicided and will now exit.

 A binary interface will be supported soon.